vinser/flibgolite/README.md

 >The Open Publication Distribution System (OPDS) catalog format is a syndication format for electronic publications based on Atom and HTTP.
 OPDS catalogs enable the aggregation, distribution, discovery, and acquisition of electronic publications. [(Wikipedia)](https://en.wikipedia.org/wiki/Open_Publication_Distribution_System)

-__FLibGoLite__is multiplatform lightweight OPDS server with SQLite database book search index.
+__FLibGoLite__ is multiplatform lightweight OPDS server with SQLite database book search index.

 Current __FLibGoLite__ release supports EPUB and [FB2 (individual files and zip archives)](./(c)/FB2LICENCE.md) publications.

-OPDS-catalog is checked and works with mobile bookreaders applications FBReader, Librera Reader, PocketBook.
+OPDS-catalog is checked and works with mobile bookreaders applications PocketBook Reader, FBReader, Librera Reader, Cool Reader.
 You can use other programs or e-ink devices that can read the listed book formats and work with OPDS catalogs.

 __FLibGoLite__ program is written in GO as a single executable and doesn't require any prereqiusites.
 __All you have to do is to download, install and start it.__